Cyprus Company Formation

-Cyprus company formation is a popular option and overseen by a Cyprus Law Office.
-The first step is name approval, followed by an application which is made to the Central Bank for Exchange Control.
+Cyprus company formation is a popular option and overseen by a law office in Cyprus.
+The first step is name approval, followed by an application made to the Central Bank for Exchange Control.

-Corporate structure is similar to an LLC and the director or other representatives are not required to be present during formation.
-However, a secretary must be appointed and a registered local office must be opened.
+The corporate structure is similar to an LLC, and the director or other representatives are not required to be present during formation.
+However, you must appoint a secretary and open a local registered office.

-- The number of shares owned by each shareholder must also be disclosed
+Disclosure of the number of shares owned by each shareholder

-- Photographic ID and a three-month-old or less utility bill or bank statement no more than three months old
+Photo ID and a utility bill or bank statement no more than three months old

-Once agency approval is received, the Memorandum and Articles of Association have to be prepared in Greek and English, and the Registrar of Companies will then issue the Certificate of Registration with two copies (Greek and English) provided.
+Once you receive agency approval, you must prepare the Memorandum and Articles of Association in Greek and English.
+The Registrar of Companies will then issue the Certificate of Registration with two copies (Greek and English) provided.